bitsteller/witica/doc/getting-started.md

 This guide will help you to understand the basic concepts of Witica and go step-by-step through how you setup your own website.
 Once a everything is set up, basically everyone that can use a computer is able to create content for Witica.
 To setup the website for the first time however at least some basic knowledge of web technologies like HTML, json, Javascript is recommended.

-**Note:** As Witica is currently alpha, the set-up process is not yet that painless as it should be.

 ## The basics
 Before starting with the setup process it is helpful to understand some basic concepts and terms.